 The sun provides what is essentially a limitless source of green energy, yet solar power is not without its drawbacks.

 Solar panels are much less efficient than traditional power sources.
 To illustrate, a coal power plant can convert around 70 per cent of the energy contained in coal into useable energy.
 By contrast, the world record for solar cell efficiency is 46 per cent, with real-world efficiency usually being a lot less (around 10 to 25 per cent) due to cheaper construction of commercial panels.
 This low efficiency means we have to use a lot more solar panels to produce enough electricity, holding solar power back from its full potential as an alternative energy.

 Solar panels need sunlight (duh), meaning that the climate and weather has a massive impact on the output of your solar panels.
 While here in Australia most of us enjoy a warm and sunny climate, many parts of the world are not so lucky.
 Cloudy countries will not be able to produce nearly enough solar energy for it to serve as a reliable energy source.

 Solar panels unfortunately remain quite expensive, costing around 1,200 per kW.
-To put that into perspective, a relatively standard 4kW solar system will cost you around $5,000 to install.
+To put that into perspective, a relatively standard 4kW solar system will cost you around $5,000, excluding installation costs.
 The silver lining is that the price of solar has come done considerably in recent years, and is expected to continue to fall in coming years.